aws/aws-cli/awscli/examples/controltower/enable-control.rst

         "operationIdentifier": "7691fc5a-de87-4540-8c95-b0aabd56382c"
     }

-For more information, see `AWS Control Tower Controls <https://docs.aws.amazon.com/controltower/latest/controlreference/controls.html>`__ in the *AWS Control Tower User Guide*.
+For more information, see `About controls in AWS Control Tower <https://docs.aws.amazon.com/controltower/latest/controlreference/controls.html>`__ in the *AWS Control Tower User Guide*.